MatiWall/Study/the5amclub.md

 1. becoming legendary is all about sustainability, not just for a mont or a year.
 2. Longevity is a key to legendary
 3. must balance intence work with deep rest and recovery
+4. top performance truly isent linear (cycle).
+5. the time you least feel like doing something is the bestctime to do it.
+6. all work an no play depletes your greatness
+7 time away from work is not a waste, its a must
+8. heaven on earth is a state everyone can create (state of mind) 9 winning without enjoying is nothing

 ## The 5 assets of genius
 1. mental focus